observablehq/plot/docs/features/scales.md

 If the input channel is *data*, then the reducer is passed groups of the mark’s data; this is typically used in conjunction with a custom reducer function, as when the built-in single-channel reducers are insufficient.

-Note: when the value of the sort option is a string or a function, it is interpreted as a [basic sort transform](../transforms/sort.md).
-To use both sort options and a sort transform, use [Plot.sort](../transforms/sort.md#plotsortcompare-options).
+Note: when the value of the sort option is a string or a function, it is interpreted as a mark [sort transform](../transforms/sort.md).
+To use both sort options and a mark sort transform, use [Plot.sort](../transforms/sort.md#plotsortcompare-options).

 ## scale(*options*)